Deployment

 Runtime selection is --runtime docker|podman|apple (auto-detected in that order: docker, then podman, then Apple container), or the AFHTTP_CONTAINER_RUNTIME env var.
 Podman behaves like Docker (rootless, no daemon); Apple container builds linux/arm64 and is started for you (container system start) and has no compose, so on macOS the afhttp container path — not compose — is how you run a host.

-From a source checkout (development, or to run an unreleased version that has no published release asset), pass --from-source: instead of downloading the prebuilt binary, it builds the full container/docker/Dockerfile from the current directory (or --context <dir>).
+From a source checkout (development, or to run an unreleased version that has no published release asset), pass --from-source: instead of downloading the prebuilt binary, it builds the full container/docker/Dockerfile from the current directory, or from --context <dir>.
+If you run the command from an agent scratch directory, afhttp also falls back to the source checkout that built the current binary when that checkout is still available.
 This works under any runtime — the Dockerfile is runtime-agnostic — giving a 2×2 of {prebuilt, from-source} × {docker/podman, apple}:

 afhttp container install --from-source # source build, auto runtime